iovisor/bcc/docs/reference_guide.md

 This will instrument the kernel ```vfs_read()``` function, which will then run our BPF defined ```do_return()``` function each time it is called.

 You can call attach_kretprobe() more than once, and attach your BPF function to multiple kernel function returns.

+When a kretprobe is installed on a kernel function, there is a limit on how many parallel calls it can catch.
+You can change that limit with ```maxactive```.
+See the kprobes documentation for its default value.

 See the previous kretprobes section for how to instrument the return value from BPF.